All the best experiences

 Photo from Wikimedia, Creative Commons, by Ray Swi-hymn.
 No edits made.

 Your first option to travel from Keflavik to Reykjavik is to rent a car.
-You can choose from the four car rentals in Keflavik Airport operated by Avis, Budget, Europcar, and Hertz.
+You can choose from the four car rentals at Keflavik Airport, operated by Avis, Budget, Europcar, and Hertz.

 Coaches and Buses at Keflavik Airport

 Another convenient and fast option for transport at KEF Airport is a coach or bus service.
-This option is popular for travelers who want to be taken to their hotel in Reykjavik with only a few stops along the way.
+This option is popular for travelers who want to arrive at their hotel in Reykjavik with only a few stops along the way.

 You can find the buses just outside the terminal exit.
-There are also assistance and information desks that will help you buy tickets or check you in for the travel.
+Assistance and information desks are available to help you buy tickets or check-in.

-You may book online in advance if you want a more seamless traveling experience.
+You may book online in advance for a more seamless traveling experience.
 For example, this premium airport direct transfer from Keflavik to Reykjavik or this express airport bus transfer from Reykjavik to Keflavik Airport will conveniently take you between these two locations.

 Public Bus Transportation at Keflavik Airport

-If you want a cheaper yet still efficient transfer, you can take the Straeto public bus that operates on scheduled routes.
-Just look for the Bus 55 sign outside the airport’s main building, and it will take you to the BSI bus terminal in Reykjavik.
+If you want a cheaper yet still efficient transfer, you can take the Straeto public bus, which operates on scheduled routes.
+Just look for the Bus 55 sign outside the airport’s main building.

 Taxi Services at Keflavik Airport

 Your last option is to take a taxi to and from Reykjavik and KEF Airport.
-Although they are available 24 hours a day, they can be expensive, ranging from 125 to 180 USD, so ask the driver about the price before riding one.
+Although they are available 24 hours a day, they can be expensive, ranging from 17,376 to 25,021 ISK (125 to 180 USD), so ask the driver about the price before riding one.

 Parking at Keflavik Airport